mnagatsuka/next-firebase-auth/docs/specifications/ui/pages/blog-post-detail.md

 ### Primary Components
 - `Header` (Standard application header, at the top)
 - `BlogPostContent` (Main article content with title, author, date, and body)
+- `FavoriteToggle` (Star icon/button to add or remove from Favorites)
 - `CommentsSection` (Client-side rendered comments with add functionality)

 ### Responsive Behavior